arupmahatha/NL2SQL/README.md

-# SQL Generation and Analysis System
+# NL2SQL Workflow System

-A sophisticated system that leverages Large Language Models (LLMs) to generate, refine, and analyze SQL queries from natural language input.
-The system supports either DeepSeek or Gemini model for high-quality SQL generation and validation.
+A sophisticated Natural Language to SQL conversion system that leverages Large Language Models (LLMs) to generate, refine, and analyze SQL queries from natural language input.
+The system provides a complete workflow from natural language query to SQL execution and visualization.

 ## System Architecture

 The system is built with a modular architecture consisting of several key components:

 ### 1. LLM Configuration (`llm_config/`)
-- Manages interactions with LLM providers (supports DeepSeek or Gemini)
+- Manages interactions with DeepSeek LLM API
 - Handles API calls, conversation history, and response formatting
-- Configurable model selection and parameters
 - Maintains conversation context for improved response quality

 ### 2. Core Engine Components (`engine/`)